Updated 8/22/2024

 (6) High Resolution

-Displays the map of the next zoom level.
-Use it when you want to display a detailed map in a wide area, such as with the Geospatial Information Authority of Japan's standard map.
+Displays the map at the next zoom level.
+Example: When you want to display a detailed map over a wide area on the GSI standard map.

 (8) Delete Settings